gbarros1994/gbarros1994/README.md

 ## Gerson Barros, pleasure 🖖🏻💻

 ### About
-- 🔭 Currently working at Enlighten
+- 🔭 Currently working at The Enlighten Company
 - 🏠 Living in Sorocaba, SP - Brazil 🇧🇷
 - 🖥 I've been in the web development area for 6 years